You are here

 V. Subject Areas

-Four important areas for supporting the Law School curriculum are Environment, Health, Energy, and International Law.
-All four of these areas comprise a huge body of government information, much of it not appropriate for a law collection.
-Thus, selections must be made judiciously, but as comprehensively as needed to support the curriculum.
+Some of the important subject areas in the Pace Law School curriculum are Environment, Health, Energy, and International Law.
+There is a huge body of government information available in these and other areas within Pace Law Library’s selection profile.
+Not all of the government titles we receive through the FDLP are appropriate for a law school collection, and thus selections must be made judiciously, but as comprehensively as needed to support Pace Law School’s curriculum.

-Selections made for the general public include all the items in the Legal Requirements & Program Regulations of the Federal Depository Library Program Basic Collection; selected portions of the U.S. Census; Occupational Outlook Handbook; World Factbook; Congressional District Atlas; Sourcebook of Criminal Justice Statistics; Reproducible Copies of Federal Tax Forms; IRS taxpayer information publications; USA Counties; Crime in the U.S.; Foreign Relations of the United States; Social Security Administration pamphlets; and State Department pamphlets (nearly all of which are now available electronically via the Internet or on CD-ROM).
+Selections made for the general public include all the items in the Legal Requirements & Program Regulations of the Federal Depository Library Program Basic Collection; selected portions of the U.S. Census; Occupational Outlook Handbook; World Factbook; Congressional District Atlas; IRS taxpayer information publications; Foreign Relations of the United States; Social Security Administration publications; and State Department publications (nearly all of which are now available electronically via the Internet or on CD-ROM).
 Most of these items are also used by our primary patrons.

 VI.
 Choice of Format

 The preferred format for government information is now online.
-Currently, approximately 97% of government documents are published online, either exclusively or in addition to the same titlespublished in tangible format.
+Currently, approximately 97% of government documents are published online, either exclusively or in addition to the same titles published in tangible format.
 The Superintendent of Documents plans to switch to electronic-only publication of all but a core collection of essential government titles in the near future.
-However, important primary legal resources will continue in paper format, including the United States Code, the current Code of Federal Regulations, Federal Register, and United States Reports.
+However, important primary legal resources will continue in paper format, including the United States Code and United States Reports.
 For voluminous sets such as the Congressional Record and congressional hearings, reports, and documents, as well as federal agency publications, microform is the preferred format.
 Microforms are also selected when needed titles are available only in that format.
 CD-ROMs are selected only when the information on them is uniquely available in that format, and searching capability is needed.
 They are also used as a compact storage medium for voluminous material.

-Equipment for using microforms available in the Pace Law School Library includes two digital reader/scanners that can read both microfilm and microfiche, dedicated computers for e-mailing or saving scanned pages, and a dedicated printer.
+Equipment for using microforms available in the Pace Law Library includes a digital reader/scanner that can read both microfilm and microfiche, with a dedicated computer for e-mailing or saving scanned pages to portable drives.

 The online Catalog of U.S. Government Publications is the primary finding tool for historical and current federal publications, with direct links to those available online.
-Pace Law Library selects online depository indexes such as the Energy Citations Database, and maintains a database containing a piece-level inventory of all government documents, in all formats, that the Library selects and receives.
+Pace Law Library selects online depository indexes and maintains databases containing yearly piece-level inventories of all government documents, in all formats, that the Library selects and receives.

-Retrospective materials include CIS Congressional Serial Set microfiche (including the American State Papers) from 1789 to 1970, CIS U.S. Congressional Documents (1970-1980), the U.S. Congressional Serial Set (1981-1996), and House and Senate Hearings, Prints, and Publications (1997-present) from the Federal Depository Library Program.
-The Federal Register and the Code of Federal Regulations are now available online from their inception to the present through the Law Library’s subscription to HeinOnline; the Law Library also owns a backup collection of both publications on microfiche.
-The United States Reports are complete in all editions, supplemented by a substantial run of Records and Briefs and Oral Arguments before the U.S. Supreme Court, and complete sets of the United States Statutes at Large and the United States Code.
+Retrospective materials in the Law Library include CIS Congressional Serial Set microfiche (including the American State Papers) from 1789 to 1970, CIS U.S. Congressional Documents (1970-1980), the U.S. Congressional Serial Set (1981-1996), and House and Senate Hearings, Prints, and Publications (1997-date) from the Federal Depository Library Program.
+The Federal Register and the Code of Federal Regulations are available online from their inception to the present through the Law Library’s subscription to HeinOnline, and are also available online from the U.S. Government Printing Office.
+The United States Reports are complete in all editions, supplemented by a substantial run of Records and Briefs and Oral Arguments before the United States Supreme Court, and complete sets of the United States Statutes at Large and the United States Code.

 VIII.
 Resource Sharing

-The Law Library is not able to single-handedly meet all the government information needs of the 18th Congressional District, so some cooperation among the depositories is needed.
+The Law Library is not able to single-handedly meet all the government information needs of the 17th Congressional District, so some cooperation among depositories is needed.
 Pace Law Library participates in METRO’s Government Documents Interest Group (GODIG) and with documents librarians nationwide through AALL and GOVDOC-L, a government documents listserv.
 Substantial information not appropriate for the Law Library collection, but of interest to area residents, is available over the Internet and can be accessed at the Pace University Law School Library.
-The Law Library is part of several consortia, including WALDO, NELLCO, and METRO.
-WALDO is the Westchester Academic Library Directors Organization and includes academic libraries in Westchester County.
-The New England Law Library Consortium (NELLCO) is a non-profit corporation that provides mechanisms for resource sharing among law libraries.
-Pace Law Library is active in several library associations, including the Westchester Library Association, LLAGNY, and AALL.
+The Law Library is part of several consortia, including the Westchester Academic Library Directors Organization (WALDO), Academic Law Library Directors of Greater New York (ALLDOG), the New England Law Library Consortium, Inc. (NELLCO), ConnectNY, and the Metropolitan New York Library Council (METRO).
+WALDO includes academic libraries in Westchester County.
+NELLCO is a non-profit corporation that provides mechanisms for resource sharing among law libraries.
+ConnectNY is an organization connecting academic libraries in New York.
+Pace Law Library is also active in several library associations, including the Westchester Library Association, LLAGNY, and AALL.
 The online catalog is shared among all the Pace University libraries.

 IX.
 Collection Evaluation

 Each year a zero-based collection review is made.
-The library selects approximately 16% of U.S. Government Publications.
+The Library selects approximately 17% of U.S. Government Publications.
 Appropriate items will be added to the selection list based on notes compiled during the year.
 These numbers are listed in the Documents Librarian’s calendar when the selection cycle is due.

-Selections are made based upon the law school curriculum and the community’s needs.
+Selections are made based upon the Law School curriculum and the community’s needs.
 Guidance is provided by the FDLP’s Suggested Core Collection for Law Libraries, Essential Titles for Public Use in Paper or Other Tangible Format, and the Legal Requirements & Program Regulations of the Federal Depository Library Program, Basic Collection.
 The Federal Depository Library Program’s WEBTech Notes is another valuable tool in making selections.
-Selection profiles and collection development policies for other 18th Congressional District depositories and other law libraries are also examined for guidance.
+Selection profiles and collection development policies for other 17th Congressional District depositories and other law libraries are also examined for guidance.

 X. Weeding and Maintenance